 Apple is focusing on “handpicked” games for Apple Arcade, so there’s little doubt that the library will be much smaller than the wider App Store.

 Will I be able to buy Apple Arcade games individually from the regular App Store if I don’t want to pay the subscription?

 Apple says the games will be exclusive to the service, so probably not.

 Will there be demos for Apple Arcade games?

 No, unless you count a free trial of the subscription itself.
 In fact, Apple partly envisions Apple Arcade as a way of letting players try out non-freemium games with more freedom than the App Store currently allows (which is basically none).
 In its own words, “rather than pay up front for each game, a subscription to Apple Arcade will give players the opportunity to try any game in the service without risk.”
 The service has a free trial, though, as we’ve seen with both Apple Music and Apple News+.

 Will I be able to keep playing Apple Arcade games if I decide to stop subscribing to Apple Arcade?

 This isn’t clear.
 At the moment, it’s likely that the answer is no.

-Can you use MFi controllers with Apple Arcade games?
+Can you use controllers with Apple Arcade games?

-Much as with current iOS games, it appears that some will support MFi (Made for iPhone) controllers and some will not.
-Apple specifically says “many games will offer support for game controllers.”
+Yes.
+In additional to traditional MFi (Made for iOS) controllers, you'll also be able to pair some specific Bluetooth controllers for both the PlayStation 4 and Xbox One with either your iPhone, iPad, or Apple TV.
 Since many Apple Arcade games will also be playable on Mac and Apple TV (where controller support is more common), it’s possible that the majority of games will support them.